LaunchCodeEducation/lchs/src/chapters/databases/sqlite.rst

 rerun our code.

-When we run our program, we want to create the ``students`` table if it isn't in the database, but ignore the command if it is already present.
-Fortunately, we can modify our ``sql_query`` string to deal with this.
+When we run our program, we want to create the ``students`` table if it isn't in the database, but ignore the command if the table is already present.
+Fortunately, we can modify the ``sql_query`` string to deal with this.

 .. admonition:: Try It!